Skip to content

 You have identified a fraud source and want to automatically handle that traffic.
 Adsafee does not block visits directly — it classifies them, and you decide what to do: flag, redirect to traffic back, or show a challenge.

-Example: Proxy Traffic from a Specific Country
+Example: Proxy-like Traffic from a Specific Country

 1. Create a Rule